fbenard/docker-lamp/README.md

 ## About

-This Docker image allows web developers
+This Docker image allows to quickly run a web application based on a full LAMP stack (Linux, Apache, MySQL, PHP).

 ## Install